 Public Switched Telephone Networks (PSTN) provide residual power and data transmission capabilities for fax machine devices.
 In 2025, this aged infrastructure will be switched off nationally by individual telecoms companies to be replaced with an Internet Protocol (IP) digital network.
-This national switch-off will result in existing fax devices that are incompatible with new all-IP digital networks becoming obsolete, and thus no longer capable of meeting obligated Code Communication services as prescribed within the UNC.
+This national switch-off will result in existing fax devices that are incompatible with new all-IP digital networks becoming obsolete.
+Consequently, UNC Parties may and thus no longer be capable ofto meeting obligated Code Communication services as prescribed within the UNC specific UNC obligations.
 The GB gas industry will need to switch to digital communication technology that is compatible with new replacement IP digital lines to ensure the continual transmission of information currently transmitted by facsimile.
-Failure to modify existing UNC Code Communication methods could result in non-compliance after parties physically switch to digital alternatives.
+Failure to modify existing UNC Code Communication methods could result in non-compliance after when Pparties are left with no option but to physically switch to digital alternatives.